 1) Law of Readiness

-This law states that learning can only take place when a student is ready to learn.
-When students feel ready, they learn more effectively and with greater satisfaction than when not ready.
+This law states that learning can only take place when a person is ready to learn.
+When employees feel ready, they learn more effectively and with greater satisfaction than when not ready.

 It is your job as an instructional designer to create an eLearning course that helps create this readiness to learn.
 This can be done by: